 In 2003, the General Assembly enacted legislation regarding retire/rehire that also applied to substitutes who wish to close either their STRS or SERS account and then return to the same substitute job.
 To accomplish this, you must obtain the proper form from STRS or SERS and notify them of your intent to close your account.
-You must submit a letter of resignation to the ESC-COG at substitute@escco.org.
+You must submit a letter of resignation to your HR rep.